greatbigstorm/bigstorm-stage-plugin/readme.txt

 No, the plugin only modifies robots.txt on domains ending with .greatbigstorm.com

 == Changelog ==

+= 1.1.3 =
+* Change: Robots.txt blocking now enabled by default (can be disabled in settings)

 = 1.1.2 =
 * Change: Block search crawlers from accessing robots.txt (return HTTP 410 instead)